 Noughts and crosses quiz game

 You will need to have prepared at least three questions for each of the nine categories.
 You can download some sample questions suitable for pre-intermediate learners below.

-- Draw a noughts and crosses grid on the blackboard/white board like the one below.
+- Draw a noughts and crosses grid on the board, for example:

-- Divide the class into at least three different teams and write a symbol on the board to represent each team like the ones below.
+- Divide the class into at least three different teams and write a symbol on the board to represent each team, for example:

 Team 1 = X

 Team 2 = 0

 - Establish the rules of the game clearly:

 1. The aim is to get three boxes in a row either horizontally, vertically or diagonally.

 2. If a team answers a question correctly, they get another question.